Senior Clinical AdvisorEating Disorders Center

 Dr. Doyle has devoted her career to the evidence-based prevention and treatment of eating disorders.
 She loves working with individuals of all ages struggling with anorexia nervosa, bulimia nervosa, binge eating, and body dissatisfaction and also works with clients struggling with the related problems of anxiety, stress, and depression to help them improve their lives.

-Dr. Doyle provides individual treatment as well as family-based treatment and consults with parents who have concerns about their children.
 Dr. Doyle is a certified provider of Family Based Treatment for adolescent eating disorders (also called the Maudsley Method) and serves as a faculty member within the Training Institute for Child and Adolescent Eating Disorders.
 Since 1997, she has worked on federally funded research studies at Stanford University, The University of Chicago, and San Diego State University evaluating treatments for adolescents with anorexia nervosa and bulimia nervosa, identifying risk factors for eating disorders, testing internet-based eating disorder prevention programs, and developing treatments for childhood obesity.

 Dr. Doyle has also received extensive training in empirically supported cognitive-behavioral treatments for anxiety disorders, including the Behavior Therapy Training Institute (BTTI) through the International OCD Foundation (IOCDF).
 She has worked with individuals of all ages with obsessive-compulsive disorder (OCD), panic disorder, specific phobias, social anxiety, and generalized anxiety disorder.